 Realistic Halloween Cauldron Supplies

-- Flat black spray paint- I had the best luck with chalkboard paint because it’s the most matte spray paint
+- Flat black spray paint (I used chalkboard paint because it’s the most matte spray paint)

 - Brown paint

 - Copper paint